oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 ...
 ```

-The log data shows is the sources whish fluentd is scanning looking for the log data, The match section is the contents of the config map we specified in `fluentd-to-ooss-configmap.yaml` but nots that there are values for items like `s3-bucket` which reflect the settings we provided in the `fluentd-s3-configmap.yaml` file of our environment specific settings.
+The log data shows is the sources whish fluentd is scanning looking for the log data, The match section is the contents of the config map we specified in `fluentd-to-ooss-configmap.yaml` but note that there are values for items like `s3-bucket` which reflect the settings we provided in the `fluentd-s3-configmap.yaml` file of our environment specific settings.

 <details><summary><b>If the log is reporting an unexpected error</b></summary>